edgexfoundry/edgex-cli/README.md

 $ make test
 ```

-This will generate a coverage.out file in the root directory of the repo which you can use to see test coverage of code by running
+This will generate the file coverage.out in the repository root directory.
+TO view the results, execute:

 ```
 $ go tool cover -html=coverage.out
 ```

 #### Code Organization
-All CLI go code lives under the "cmd" directory, who sub-directories map one is to one to the toplevel commands, namely
+All CLI go code lives under the "cmd" directory.
+Its sub-directories map to the supported toplevel commands, such as
 addressable, command, db, device, ... version.
-The children of the above map to the sub-commands supported by each of these.
+To obtain a full list of supported commands type 'edgex-cli --help'.

-Use the -f flag to provide file input, while n is reserved for names of objects.
+Our convention has been to use the -f flag to pass in a file argument.  -n is typically used to provide a name.
-There are command specific and global flags such as verbose respectively.
+Both command specific and global flags exist.
-Read the Cobra and Viper documentation for additional help.
+Refer to the Cobra (https://godoc.org/github.com/spf13/cobra) and Viper (https://godoc.org/github.com/spf13/viper) documentation for additional help.

-#### Sample templates
+#### Sample Templates
-Sample template files are in the "samples" directory for device profile (createDP.json and yaml),
+The "samples" directory holds templates for device profile (createDP.json and yaml),
-device (createDevice.toml), intervals (createInterval.toml and json) and for updateInterval.
+device (createDevice.toml), intervals (createInterval.toml and json), and for updateInterval.
+CLI in Interactive mode opens the relevant template in the configured editor.

 Edit these should data structures change.
-Add more should you want to ease defining other objects.
-Occasionally samples are multiple formats, this was to support for legacy formats.
-Going forward we may
-only support json format.
+For legacy reasons we support multiple formats in the case of some objects.
+Going forward most likely only json format will be supported.

 ## Supported commands and sub-commands